 As part of the CAA, Congress passed legislation aimed at preventing or limiting patient balance billing in certain circumstances.
 The CAA addresses surprise medical bills stemming from emergency services, out-of-network ancillary providers at in-network facilities, and air ambulance carriers.
 The legislation prohibits surprise billing when out-of-network emergency services or out-of-network services at an in-network facility are provided, unless informed consent is received.
 In these circumstances providers are prohibited from billing the patient for any amounts that exceed in-network cost-sharing requirements.
-The legislation requires implementing regulations within a year of enactment.
+On July 13, 2021, HHS, the